foobaz/lossypng/README.md

 color compression, which may produce better results.
 Pass the -g option with grayscale images to ensure they use direct grayscale instead of a palette.

+Images with a lot of flat colors will not compress well with lossypng and may even increase in size.
+These images are already well-quantized.
+Photographic images compress best.

 ###Options
 `-c`
 Convert image to 32-bit color.